arshatha-palanivel/COLOR_CONVERSIONS_OF-IMAGE/README.md

 ### Step5:
 End the program and close the output image windows.
 ### Step6:
-Convert BGR and RGB to HSV and GRAY
+Convert BGR and RGB to HSV and GRAY.
 ### Step7:
-Convert HSV to RGB and BGR
+Convert HSV to RGB and BGR.
 ### Step8:
-Convert RGB and BGR to YCrCb
+Convert RGB and BGR to YCrCb.
 ### Step9:
-Split and Merge RGB Image
+Split and Merge RGB Image.
 ### Step10:
-Split and merge HSV Image
+Split and merge HSV Image.

 ##### Program:
 ### Developed By: ARSHATHA P